Return to The Jungle

 In this photograph, migrants are wheeling canisters of water back to their tent that they have filled from a mains pipe that runs through the camp.

-The enterprising and entrepreneurial spirit of migrants is evident throughout the camp.
+The necessary enterprising of migrants is evident throughout the camp.
 This makeshift shop had been built by one of The Jungle residents and is one of many that can be found on site.
-The proprietor had previously been a shop owner in his home country of Syria.
+The vendor had previously been a shop owner in his home country of Syria.
+Although this makeshift shop tells the tale of innovation in a desperate situation it worryingly suggests a sense of permanence.

 As well as individual enterprise, there are also strong notions of community and cooperation throughout The Jungle, as demonstrated by this church built by its residents; a mosque has also been built on the site. the varying backgrounds, languages and religions within the camp, you might expect there to be problems between its various residents.
 From what I could see, this was simply not the case, a sense of solidarity and camaraderie was palpable.